aatisharote07/Real-Estate-WebApp/Readme.md

 - All file paths are kept exactly as they were in your original Streamlit app
 - The app loads all models and data on startup for better performance
 - Interactive charts update dynamically without page refresh
-- Responsive design ensures great experience on all devices